scalapb/ScalaPB/docs/src/main/markdown/validation.md

 };
 ```

 The scope of this definition is the entire protobuf package it is found in.
 Here, `field_transformations` is a list of `FieldTransformation` messages.
 Each of them describes a single rule.
 The `when` condition is a PGV `FieldRule` (defined in `validate/validate.proto`).
 When it is matched for any field in this package, the `scalapb.FieldOption` options in `set` are applied to the field.
 Multiple transformations may match a single field.
-The order this happens is subject to change and should not be assumed.
+The transformations from parent packages are applied first in descending order, that is from the outermost package to the package where the field resides.
+Within each package, the transformations are applied in the order they appear in the file.
+Options defined locally at the field-level are applied last.

 The default matching mode is called `CONTAINS`.
 In this mode, the actual PGV rules for the field may contain additional additional options besides the one being matched on.
 Another matching mode is available and is called `EXACT`.
 In this mode, the `when` pattern must match exactly the field's rules.
 Example syntax: